Skip to content

 The short, boring answer is no.

-The longer, more complicated, but WAY more exciting answer is, yea, it kind of does.
+The longer, more complicated, but WAY more exciting answer is, yeah, it kind of does.

 Though social media doesn’t directly influence Google ranking, active social profiles and engaging content do positively affect SEO.